JacKyDev/core-utils/README.md

 Overall, the use of ADRs promotes a structured and traceable approach to architecture documentation and decision-making, contributing to an overall improved software architecture and development process.

+### ADR Status
+There are several statuses that can be defined in an ADR.
+These provide an overview of how far the decisions have been elaborated.

+* Proposed: The decision has been proposed and is still being discussed or evaluated.
+* In Progress: The decision is currently in progress and has not been completed yet.
+* Accepted: The decision has been accepted and is being implemented.
+* Done: The decision has been fully implemented and is actively in use.
+* Rejected: The decision has been rejected and will not be implemented.
+* Deprecated: The decision was valid but is no longer current or recommended due to new developments or requirements.
+* Superseded: The decision has been replaced by a new decision or update in another ADR.
+* Withdrawn: The decision has been withdrawn and is no longer valid.
+* Revised: The decision has been revised or updated to account for changes or new insights.
+* Abandoned: The decision has been abandoned and will no longer be pursued.

 ### CLI-Tool
 For managing ADRs, the "adr-tools" tool is used.
 This makes the creation and management of documents easier.